Denis Flores, Psychologist

 What can I do about it?

-After taking the test online you will receive a written report of your overall resilience level and your assessment of resilience in all of the five dimensions.
-You then have the option of further feedback through a one on one counselling session.
+After taking the adult resilience test online you will receive a written report of your overall resilience level and your assessment of resilience in all of the five dimensions.
+You then have the option of further feedback through a one of our workshops.
 You may also wish to attend a resilience retreat where you can further explore your resilience and develop a strategy for building individual resilience.